Who should buy the Salewa Wildfire Edge

--It is imbued with EXA Shell and the 3F system.
-These two Salewa-exclusive technologies work together to give the foot extra support while allowing the wearer to pull off maneuvers with as much flexibility as possible.
+- Prefer an approach shoe that gives the foot extra support while allowing the wearer to pull off maneuvers with as much flexibility as possible.

 What supplies hikers with sufficient surface grip in the Salewa Wildfire Edge is the Pomoca Speed Mtn outsole.
 This component, which is made entirely of butilic compound (rubber), is capable of producing enough friction on both wet and dry surfaces.
 Its diamond-shaped protrusions or lugs bolster its ability to provide surefootedness over loose- or soft-soiled terrain.

 Excellent edging performance